 Commissioning a sculpture from artist Paul D'Arcy is a process of consultation and collaboration between you the client and the artist in which time is given to all aspects of the sculpture.
+Paul has created sculpture for private clients, architects, landscape architects/designers, public bodies, community groups and associations.

 COMMISSION A SCULPTURE

 When commissioning a sculpture it is important to remember that there is more time and collaboration required between the artist and yourself as the client.
 This is because the process of creating the sculptural work requires a longer consultation period to determine the concept, size, timeline, materials and budget required for the sculpture.
+Paul works on both private sculptural commissions and corporate/public commissions.

 Guide lines outlined below will give you an idea and what's involved in the process of commissioning a sculpture.